 THE PRINCIPLE OF PURPOSE

-During adolescence or young adulthood many stumble into the same awful awareness—that life has not apparent meaning or purpose, and that our living is mostly for naught, besides the fleeting relevance our time, attention and actions hold to the others who share our common delusion.
+During adolescence or young adulthood, many stumble into the same awful awareness that life has no apparent meaning or purpose, and that our living is mostly for naught, besides the fleeting relevance our time, attention and actions hold to the others who share our common delusion.
 Adults, and others who care about us, will quickly cry “nihilism” and proclaim our discovery as nothing more than a phase of youth, a sophomoric epiphany, or a stage of development to be quickly outgrown and discarded, like the ragged short pants and sneakers we wore at play when we were small.

 Nearly everyone does give up this idea.
-Like a man or woman slumbering—and dreaming—who suddenly wake and become cognizant of the dream, and perhaps embarrassed they’d been asleep, and hoping they hadn’t talked too loudly what they saw while under twilight meditation.
+Like a man or woman slumbering—and dreaming—who suddenly wake and become cognizant of the dream, and perhaps embarrassed they’d been asleep, and hoping they hadn’t talked too loudly of what they saw while under twilight meditation.
 Nihilism fades…or at least it’s adherence…for the facts remain, though we no longer linger upon their august face or suggestion.
 We carry on through life, filling our days with contrived meaning, never asking for proof, never questioning the purpose we purport is self-evident.